dojo/docs/dojo/declare.rst

   console.log(folk.currentResidence);

 Note the use of anonymous functions here.
-You are passing to dojo.declare an associative array of anonymous functions.
+You are passing to ``dojo.declare`` an associative array of anonymous functions.
 "That's not an anonymous function," you might say, "their names are constructor and moveToNewState!"
 Strictly speaking, no they aren't.
-They are anonymous functions with the *keys* constructor and moveToNewState.
+They are anonymous functions with the *keys* ``constructor`` and ``moveToNewState``.

-In pure JavaScript, this is handled by a prototype function named after the class - for example, Person.prototype.
+In pure JavaScript, this is handled by a prototype function named after the class - for example, ``Person.prototype``.
 Dojo wires in your constructor as a part of the prototype, but then adds extra goodies like calling the superclass constructor and initializing extra properties.

 ======================================
 Arrays and Objects as member variables